Jump to the content

 Positive consequences of non-exploitative child labor:

-The work of children can also have positive consequences: not every child labor is one of the worst forms, not all children work in dangerous places.
-Children from the age of twelve work a few hours a day and either help in his parents' company or do easy work, such as the interacting of newspapers, neighborly help or selling food or small things on the street.
+No child should have to work.
+But especially in poorer, structurally weak regions, a flat -rate ban does not always help: not every child labor is one of the worst forms, not all children work in dangerous places.
+If children from twelve years of age work instead about a few hours a day in his parents' company or do easy work, such as the interacting of newspapers, neighborly help or selling food or small things on the street, this can be an important component of a self -determined life.
 Thanks to your earnings, you can go to school and buy booklets, pens and books or something to eat.
 For working children, it is often a matter of sharing their time so that they do not neglect the school and still generate enough income.
-If you work in the parents' farm or in the craft business, you will learn not only important skills, but also values, such as cooperation and commitment to the community.

-Terre des Hommes supports working children in completing school and organizing themselves so that they can stand up for their interests and do not slip into exploitative work.
+For these children, priority is that exploitative forms of child labor are fought as well as structural poverty.
+They need perspectives: Terre Des Hommes supports working children in these cases, for example, to complete the school and organize themselves so that they can stand up for their interests and do not slip into exploitative work.

 Material poverty is a cause of exploitative child labor: if adults generate too little income and are not socially secured, the risk that children will have to work increases.
 Other causes are discrimination, rightlessness and poor education systems.
 As a result of displacement and flight, war and armed conflicts and the destruction of the livelihoods through environmental degradation and climate change, a consequence is a result.

-Terre des Hommes frees children from exploitative work and enables them to form school and vocational training.
+Terre Des Hommes helps children to escape exploitial employment relationships and to get school and vocational training.
 In order to sustainably end exploitative child labor and prevent children from slipping into such employment relationships, changes are necessary on many levels: in families, school and neighborhood, in companies and authorities.
-Terre des Hommes therefore includes everyone who can improve the situation of children - both on site and internationally: mothers, fathers and siblings, neighbors, teachers and school management, employers, trading companies and consumers.
+Terre Des Hommes therefore includes everyone who can improve the situation of children - both on site and internationally: mothers, fathers and siblings, neighbors, teachers and school management, employers, trading companies and consumers.
 We can all help to go to school instead of working.

 The children themselves are particularly important.
 They have the right to be asked and have a say.
-Terre des Hommes includes girls and boys and supports them in representing their concerns.
+Terre Des Hommes includes girls and boys and supports them in representing their concerns.
 For example, in the South Indian Tamil Nadu girl groups, for example, they are committed together to ensure that they can go to school and neither have to work in a cotton mill, nor are married early.
-In order for you to be able to represent your concerns and make politicians or officials aware of problems, Terre des Hommes supports children's workers in 15 countries "Dialogue Works" (Dialogue works)
+In order for you to be able to represent your concerns and make politicians or officials aware of problems, Terre Des Hommes children's workers in 15 countries in the "Dialogue Works" (Dialogue works)

 What you can do